Summer is HERE – make a plan!

 Explore scenic alpine Victoria on one of the many mountain biking and walking trails on Mt Stirling and neighbouring Mt Buller.
 Grab your bike, pull out the walking shoes, or get in the saddle and enjoy the fresh air and views across both mountains and all the way to the valley below.
 Escape the everyday and enjoy shaded walks beneath the tall mountain forest at Telephone Box Junction that gradually makes way to twisty snowgum glades as you climb on up to the alpine clearings above for wildflowers and sweeping regional views.

 You can drive to the summit between December and May.
 Access by 2WD access is via the Circuit Rd around the base of Mt Stirling and passes through picturesque sub-alpine and alpine forests.
 Non-motorised access to the summit of Mt Stirling is possible on walking, mountain bike and horse-riding trails.
 Detours en route include Pineapple Flat, King Hut, Craig’s Hut and Bindaree Falls.
-Mt Stirling summit can be also accessed by experienced 4WD only via Howqua Gap Track, Clear Hills Track and Monument Track all of which come off the Circuit Rd.
+Mt Stirling summit can be also accessed by experienced 4WD only via Howqua Gap Track.
 Mt Stirling is easily accessible from Mt Buller.

 Escape the everyday and enjoy shaded walks beneath the tall mountain forest at Telephone Box Junction that gradually makes way to twisty snowgum glades as you climb on up to the alpine clearings above for wildflowers and sweeping regional views.